2025 Levy Information

 Steilacoom Historical School District relies on local, voter-approved funding measures to fill the gap between the funding the district receives from the state and what it actually costs to provide the best education for every student.

 Generally, a district would not submit a replacement levy in the year before the current levy expires.
-However, the district seeks to secure tax rates, save voters money in election costs, and reduce voter fatigue by running the EP & O levy with the capital levy in November 2025.
+However, the district sought to secure tax rates, save voters money in election costs, and reduce voter fatigue by running the EP & O levy with the capital levy in November 2025.

 Please see the detailed information below explaining what each levy will provide for our students, and our FAQ page for answers to your levy questions.